gatling/gatling/src/docs/content/reference/script/protocols/http/tls/index.md

 This implementation is more efficient than the JDK's one, especially on JDK8.
 It's also the only supported solution for HTTP/2 in Gatling with JDK8.

-If you want to revert to using JDK's implementation, you can set the `gatling.http.ahc.useOpenSsl` property to `false` in `gatling.conf`
+If you want to revert to using JDK's implementation, you can set the `gatling.ssl.useOpenSsl` property to `false` in `gatling.conf`

 ## Disabling SNI